Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 There is a $100 incorporation fee.

-A cooperative name must meet specific legislative requirements, and not contain legal elements needed for other entities.
-Once applied, the Director of Cooperatives approves the proposed cooperative name.
+A cooperative name must meet specific legislative requirements, and not contain legal elements used by other types of businesses, such as Alberta corporations.

 Find a NUANS service provider.

 The NUANS report reserves the proposed name for 90 days.
-The complete report must be submitted as part of the incorporation package.
+The complete report must be submitted with the incorporation package, and must be less than 91 days old.

 The Articles of Incorporation is a document that the cooperative must prepare.
 This document must contain the information required by the legislation.